-To know how to optimize your GPS it's helpful to understand how it works.
-GPS stands for Global Positioning System and was developed by the US Army in 1973, but in the1980s it was released for civilian purposes.
-It was initially used with 24 satellites but now there are 31 GPS satellites in orbit.
+It's helpful to understand how GPS works in order to optimize it.
+GPS stands for Global Positioning System and was developed by the US Army in 1973, but it was released for civilian purposes in the eighties.
+It was initially used with 24 satellites but now there are 31 operational GPS satellites in orbit.

-Your smartphone communicates with these satellites via a GPS antenna, which is part of the hardware in the majority of today's smartphones and tablets.
-This hardware is connected via a driver with the software.
-Thus, there are three sources of error for the GPS signal in the smartphone:
+Your smartphone communicates with these satellites via a GPS antenna, which is part of the hardware in the vast majority of current smartphones and tablets.
+The antenna is connected via a driver to the software.
+This means there are three main sources, which GPS problems can arise from:

 - The number of GPS satellites at the current location

 - The quality of the GPS antenna in the smartphone